stephp23/To_Do_List_Week_6_Project/README.md

 In this repository, there are the necessary HTML, Javascript, and CSS to open a website with a working To Do List.

     HTML -> index.html

     JS -> main.js

     CSS -> style.css

 Website Use:

+    Adding New Tasks:
         Input new tasks to write into the To Do List.

+    Use To Do List Buttons:

         Use EDIT TASK button, to edit written tasks by clicking button and then pressing written task and editing task name.

         Use REMOVE TASK button, to remove written tasks by clicking button.